 When it comes to a traditional out-of-home advertising’s disadvantages, they directly relate to a lot of the benefits of DOOH.
 When using a traditional billboard, your measurement capabilities are incredibly limited, and your targeting capabilities stay within the general traffic that comes through the area where the billboard lives.
 The cost of printing and building static out-of-home advertisement can also become very expensive and requires long-term commitments that can’t be changed once the ad is up.
 You also run the risk of the ad beginning to blend into the background as consumers see it day in and day out along commuter routes.

-So, Are Digital or Traditional Billboards Better For Advertising?
+So, Is Digital or Traditional Out-of-Home Better For Your Campaign?

 For more information on whether digital out-of-home advertising is best for you, meet with one of our team members.